exogen/react-overflow-indicator/README.md

 grow to whatever size it needs to hold its content, and will cause the parent viewport element to overflow.
 It must be rendered inside an `<Overflow>` ancestor.

+Although you can style this element directly by passing additional props like `className` and `style`, it’s preferably to include that style on your own element inside the `<Overflow.Content>` instead – otherwise you risk interfering with the styles this component needs to function.

 #### Props